PalladioSimulator/Palladio-Addons-MeasurementsUI/README.md

 About the project structure:

 All code is located within the "org.palladiosimulator.measurementsui"-project.
 All functional code is separated between different projects, which are all located in the "bundles"-folder.
 Tests belong to the "tests" folder.
 The main maven-tycho pom.xml can be found in the releng-folder  in the project "org.palladiosimulator.measurementsui.configuration".
-When you pull and import the project, make sure that you enable the search for nested peojects from the import wizard, so you get all the projects.
+When you pull and import the project, make sure that you enable the search for nested projects from the import wizard, so you get all the projects.

 How to run this project:
 - Run a new runtime configuration on any of the sub-projects from the bundles folder (e.g. on org.palladiosimulator.measurementsui.data)